dresden-elektronik/deconz-rest-doc/scenes/index.md

   </tbody>
 </table>

-`Note` creating a scene with a name which already exists will not create a new scene or fail.
+`Note` Creating a scene with a name which already exists will not create a new scene or fail.
 Such a call will only return the id of the existing scene and store the current state of all lights.

 ### Possible errors